martin-opensky/whisper-assistant-vscode/README.md

 **Tip**: For an optimal experience, consider using the Cursor.so application to directly call the Chat GPT-4 API for code instructions.
 This allows you to use your voice to instruct GPT to refactor your code, write unit tests, and implement various improvements.

-## Enhance Your Experience with Cursor.so
+## Using Whisper Assistant with Cursor.so

-Maximize the power of Whisper Assistant with Cursor.so by following these steps:
+To enhance your development experience with Cursor.so and Whisper Assistant, follow these simple steps:

-1. Press `Command+M` or `Control+M` first, to begin recording.
+1. Start the recording: Press `Command+M` (Mac) or `Control+M` (Windows).
-2. Then press `Command+K` or `Command+L` to open the desired Cursor feature.
-3. Begin speaking to provide your instructions.
-4. Once finished, click the stop button in the taskbar to stop the recording.
-    - _This is because, the shortcut keys do not work within the context of the Cursor.so dialogs._
+2. Speak your instructions clearly.
+3. Stop the recording: Press `Command+M` (Mac) or `Control+M` (Windows).
+    _Note: This initiates the transcription process._
+4. Open the Cursor dialog: Press `Command+K` or `Command+L`.
+    _Important: Do this **before** the transcription completes._
-5. The transcription will be pasted into the Cursor dialog, and you can make any changes to the text or add files / docs then press `Enter` to query GPT.
+5. The transcribed text will automatically populate the Cursor dialog.
+Here, you can edit the text or add files/docs, then press `Enter` to execute the GPT query.

-The combination of Cursor.so and Whisper Assistant provides an **exceptional development experience**, enabling you to give lengthy instructions that would otherwise require significant time and energy to type out.
+By integrating Cursor.so with Whisper Assistant, you can provide extensive instructions without the need for typing, significantly enhancing your development workflow.

 # Disclaimer